 - Also you can make a small batch of jaggery syrup then mix with hard dough, leave it for 1 hour and then fry it.

-- Add hot syrup to the ground rice and the rice flour cooks in it and it forms bubbles sometimes its normal.
+- Add hot syrup to the ground rice and the rice flour cooks in it and it forms bubbles while mixing which its normal.